Words by Charlotte Kent

 USPS is far from a perfect system and it has often inadequately rewarded its employees so that strikes are a longstanding part of its history…and yet it is the favourite government service of US citizens.
 It provides the elderly and disabled with prescriptions, as well as letters from loved ones to keep them buoyant.
 Private postal services don’t serve all rural areas of the nation but the USPS does.
 The Postal Service is in Article 1 of the US Constitution, the same article that describes Congress.
 It is in section 8 of that article, which establishes Congress with the right to coin money, establish an Army and Navy, and ensure copyright, among a slew of other expectations.
 It is vital to the nation, the circulating lifeline.

 Mark Mothersbaugh and Beatie Wolfe established Postcards for Democracy “to encourage as many people as possible to support USPS (at this critical time), our right to vote, and democracy as a whole via the power of art” .
 It’s a simple task for Americans to reclaim the importance of this service.
 The action means making a postcard or altering an old one.
 Buy a stamp.
 Then, mail the card to:

 Postcards for Democracy 8760 Sunset Blvd, West Hollywood, CA 90069-2206 USA

 Mothersbaugh and Wolfe’s Postcards for Democracy offers a space for anyone and everyone.
 Children can learn about the value of communication as they produce art.
-Adults can be reminded that if you don’t use your voice, you risk losing it.
+Adults can be reminded that you risk losing their voice if they don’t use it.
 As Chuck Welch said, “Cultural exchange is a radical act.”
-What a moment in history that to draw a picture and mail it is the radical step we need in the USA today.
+What a moment in history that drawing and mailing a picture is the radical step we need in the USA today.